Mycoplasma ovipneumoniae (M. ovi) in Alaska Wildlife:

 Answers to Frequently Asked Questions

-Little is known about the status or presence of Movi and other bacteria of the Mycoplasma genus in Alaska.
+Little is known about the status or presence of M. ovi and other bacteria of the Mycoplasma genus in Alaska.
 Mycoplasmas are simple organisms lacking cell walls; more than 100 known species exist.
-These species include numerous strains of varying virulence ("virulence" is the ability to cause disease or spread to other animals).
+These species include numerous strains of varying virulence ("virulence" is the ability to infect or damage a host).

 This is currently unknown.
 Studies have shown that some pathogens which may cause disease are spread between domestic livestock and wildlife.
 It's important to note that populations of domestic sheep and goats in Alaska are relatively small and confined to farms.
 This is not the case in the Lower 48 where large numbers of free-ranging sheep and goats may use grazing leases on public lands which can be adjacent to habitat of wild sheep.
 Still, there may be some threat of spreading pathogens between domestic and wild animals in Alaska.
 Our studies with the Department of Environmental Conservation are intended to assess the risks.

 How prevalent is M. ovi currently in domestic animals in Alaska?

 The estimated population of domestic sheep and goats is about 1,500 animals.
 So far, almost 400 animals have been tested and M. ovi has been detected in about 4 percent of domestic sheep and goats.

 How long have we known M. ovi to be present in domestic animals in Alaska?

 In 2017, a surveillance testing project of domestic sheep and goats was started.
 This voluntary project collected samples from sheep and goat farms across the state.

 Is testing currently being done for M. ovi in domestic animals in Alaska?